-Showing career opportunities on your site is the single most cost-effective way to recruit from a broad pool of talent.
-For a couple of hundred dollars you can make career opportunities a permanent feature of your site.
+Showing career opportunities on your site are the single most cost-effective way to recruit from a broad pool of talent.
+For a couple of hundred dollars, you can make career opportunities a permanent feature of your site.
 That’s a fraction of the cost of running a small classified display ad in a Sunday metropolitan newspaper.
 And what percentage of the readers of the local Sunday paper are potential candidates to fill a particular position at your firm?
 Websites are simply super-cost-effective recruiting tools.
 Your classified ads, should you continue to run them, can be shortened up somewhat by referring to the more detailed information available on your website.

 Internet Savvy Talent

 For some positions, it may be preferable to advertise career opportunities only on the web.
 If you’re interested in a web savvy candidate for a position, look for them to find you on the web by using that savvy.
 Watch for the way they position themselves via email.
 Do they offer their resume in a simple text as well as in a formatted Word document (plain-text is often preferred because Word documents carry harmful virus potential)?
 Do they simply label their attached resume, “Resume”, or do they think about the ease of the recipient in locating their attachment, labeling it “Smith, John, Resume for Acme Co., August 005”?